QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 our robot makes a turn if the robot moves clockwise so that the ultrasonic looks at the outer border

 ### Search for a parking zone
-Our robot should move parallel to the outer side until it sees the parking zone.
-To know where the parking is we also use pixy2 relative coordinates and odometry to know the parking zone's position.
-We record the value of the "turncount" (number of turns) when the pixy sees a parking zone.
-When the robot sees a parking zone, it approaches it, using a pixy camera.
+Our robot should move parallel and close to the outer side until it sees the parking zone.
+To be close to parking is we also use pixy2 relative coordinates and odometry to know the parking zone's position.
+Counter clockwise run includes backward movement and it stops and moves forward at orange line.
+Pixy allows robot to not go too far from parking section.
+Clockwise run includes forward movement and 180 degrees turn when it sees orange.

 ### park in the zone
-To park accurately, an ultrasonic sensor is used, when this sensor notices a parking wall, the robot stops and enters the parking zone.
+To park accurately, an ultrasonic sensor is used, when this sensor notices a parking wall, the robot stops and uses cycle of turning steering wheel right,left and moving back, forward on a short distance.
 <br>
 <br>
 *Most tasks are performed using a pixy camera, here you can see how to set up this camera*